-Throughout Israel (Eoyal News Jervace) The Office of the King's Recorder of Events and counced yesterday after-noon that the dedication calebration would continue the the councer of the second of the calebration would continue the councer of the second of the observed annutcaneously.
-Families from all parts of the councer will the observed annutcaneously.
-Families from all parts of the councer will the observed annutcaneously.
-Families from all parts of the councer will the observed annutcaneously.
-Families from all parts of the councer will the observed annutcaneously.
-Families from all parts of the councer will the observed annutcaneously.
-A notice has been issued by the Office of the High Priset, Conveying a sorth may take place outside the major places.
-It also am-phanizes that henceforth no sacrifices of any kind may take place outside the inter hold pervisionary been used by the official priset-bood.
+Throughout Israel (Royal News Jervace) The Office of the King's Recorder of Events and counced yesterday after-noon that the dedication calebration would continue the the councily for the remaining from all parts of the councily will the observed annuitaneously.
+Families from all parts of the councily will the observed annuitaneously.
+Families from all parts of the councily will the observed annuitaneously.
+Families from all parts of the councily will the observed annuitaneously.
+Families from all parts of the councily will the observed annuitaneously.
+Families for a the High Priset, conveying a sorth on accritice on any of the major places."
+It also am-phanizes that henceforth no sacrifices of any kind may take place outside the min the local sanctuaries used by the official priset-bood.